7PintsOfCherryGarcia/sqzlib/README.md

 ### Using kseq.h with libsqz

-libsqz tries to emulate zlibs gz API.
+libsqz provides a very similar interface to zlibs gz API.
 For example:

     //Open a gzip formatted file with zlib gzFile fp = gzopen("filename", "rb");